Ropes & Gray and ACLU File Suit to Challenge Massachusetts 20-Day Voter Registration Cutoff Law

 Massachusetts' new early-voting option demonstrates that a 20-day registration cutoff is arbitrary and unwarranted.
 Under the early voting law, anyone who registered to vote on October 19, 2016, was permitted to cast a ballot five days later when early voting began on October 24.
 Yet under the state’s voter registration cutoff law, anyone who registered to vote on October 20 will not be permitted to cast a ballot 19 days later on Election Day.
 The case argues that this makes no sense; voters deserve flexibility from their government, not disenfranchisement.

-The Ropes & Gray team includes government enforcement partner Kirsten Mayer and associate Patrick Welsh.
+The Ropes & Gray team includes government enforcement associate Patrick Welsh.

 To read the ACLU’s press release, click here.